© 2026 Copyright : Learndaily.xyz || Do not seek knowledge unless you intend to act upon it!

 1. Introduction

-- Paraphrase the topic/prompt.
+- Paraphrase the topic/question.

 - Write a thesis statement (state your position/answer the questions).